ryeash/doctor/README.md

 ### [@Primary](doctor-core/src/main/java/vest/doctor/Primary.java)

-A qualified provider definition can be marked with @Primary to register the provider with both it's marked qualifier and the `null` qualifier; effectively making the provider the default provider for the type.
+A qualified provider definition can be marked with @Primary to register the provider with both it's marked qualifier and the `null` qualifier; making the provider available with and without its qualifier.

 ```java
 @Singleton